 Director of Basketball Operations

-Dan Matic is in his second season serving as director of basketball operations for the St. John’s men’s basketball program.
+Dan Matic is in his third season serving as director of basketball operations for the St. John’s men’s basketball program.

 Matic provides day-to-day administrative support for the program and assists in organizing on-campus recruiting activities.
 His responsibilities also include coordinating travel, managing game day operations, maintaining the team’s calendar, and serving as the program liaison for athletic administrative areas along with community service.